Last Updated on July 23, 2024 by teamobn

 Measure Your Drilling Depth

-When drilling on metal or wooden objects, it is essential to measure and mark your depth as you do not want to drill through them.
+When drilling better holes on metal or wooden objects, it is essential to measure and mark your depth as you do not want to drill through them.
 Sometimes you may only need to make a partial hole in a piece of material.

 In that case, at first, measure the depth you want to drill into by placing the drill bit next to the material.
 Then, wrap a piece of tape at the exact point around your drill bit where you want to stop drilling.
 This will make your work a lot easier by helping you better gauge the drilling depth.